-Employee Benefits Business -- Programs or plans that employers provide to their employees, that usually are paid for or partially paid for by the employer, which generally health, life and disability insurance, as well as other related products.
+Employee Benefits Business -- Programs or plans that employers provide to their employees, that usually are paid for or partially paid for by the employer, which generally include health, life and disability insurance, as well as other related products.

-Employment / Independent Contractor Agreement - A written agreement setting forth the rights and duties between an agency and its employee or independent contractor representative, which often includes non-piracy or non-competition provisions.
+Employment / Independent Contractor Agreement - A written agreement setting forth the rights and duties between an agency and its employee or independent contractor representative, which often includes non-piracy (or non-solicitation),or non-competition provisions.